smonroe4242/Time-Parser/README.md

 Parsing of lines is done with regex.h.

-Information is stored and retrieved using a singly linked list.

 A personal library implementation of get_line from C++ makes file reading easier (get_next_line()).

 libft.h, the abovementioned library, is included for this purpose, and will be compiled by the provided Makefile.